 Constructed in 1852, the headrace was a roughly 28-feet-wide channelized waterway that extended off the east riverbank, about 55 feet south of the Arctic Mill Dam.
 From the riverbank, the headrace headed east, then turned north and through a sluicegate, providing feedwater for the mill's hydromechanical power system.
 It then ran beneath the rear ell of the Arctic Mill.
 The headrace was enclosed by walls composed of wet-laid rough-cut ashlar granite blocks.
-These walls were removed and the headrace channel was infilled during the residential rehabilitation of the Arctic Mill and Office in 2022-2023, its former path demarcated by colored concrete pavers.
+During the rehabilitation of the Arctic Mill and Office in 2022-2023, these walls were removed and the headrace channel was infilled with gravel.
+(Water was leaking into the walls and under the right abutment, causing erosion that could have led to catastrophic dam failure.)
+The former path of the headrace is demarcated by colored concrete pavers.
 Stone from the walls was reused to construct a retaining wall with an inset drain that separates the former headrace from the river.